palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 [^12]: The minicam app seems to use almost the same protocol as VStarcam apps like O-KAM Pro.
 It handles other networks however.
 Also, a few of the commands seem different from the ones used by O-KAM Pro, though it is hard to tell how significant these incompatibilities really are.
 [^12.5]: The JSON data containing command parameters is preceded by a 16 bytes header containing command ID, payload length and two other values that are ignored other than being quoted verbatim in the response.
 Commands sent to the device always have even IDs, for the reponse the device increases the command ID by 1.
 The 14 exposed commands seem to be all dealing with audio/video streams and playback controls.
 Camera configuration must be done by other means.
 [^13]: Each message is preceded by a 4 bytes header: 3 bytes payload size, 1 byte I/O type (1 for AUTH, 2 for VIDEO, 3 for AUDIO, 4 for IOCTRL, 5 for FILE).
 The payload starts with a type-specific header.
 If I read the code correctly, the first 16 bytes of the payload are encrypted with AES-ECB (unpadded) while the rest is sent unchanged.
 There is an “xor byte” in the payload header which is changed with every request seemingly to avoid generating identical ciphertexts.
 Payloads smaller than 16 bytes are not encrypted.
 I cannot see any initialization of the encryption key beyond filling it with 32 zero bytes, which would mean that this entire mechanism is merely obfuscation.
+[^14]: The overall protocol seems identical to eWeLink.
+However, the smart locks are only supposed to respond to six commands, and the command IDs are different from the ones eWeLink uses.